omerwase/Image-Recognition-with-Spark-and-DL4J/README.md

 # Image-Recognition-with-Spark-and-DL4J
-Distributed Image recognition with Convolutional Neural Networks using Spark and Deeplearning4J
+Distributed Image recognition with Convolutional Neural Networks using Spark and Deeplearning4J.
+This repo contains a maven project with two sub-projects:
+## 1) Local
+The local project trains the CNNs using the local computer (either with CPU or GPU if available).
+## 2) Spark
+The Spark project requires a pre-existing Spark cluster.
+The Spark cluster is used to distribute the training of CNNs using data-parallelism.
+### Deeplearning4J
+The project makes use of Deeplearning4J [link](https://deeplearning4j.org) to provide an API for constructing, training and evaluating neural networks.